thoughtrealm/bumblebee/README.md

 build or use this product._

-_The **Bumblebee Authors** will assume no liability or responsibility, either legally or ethically, for any particular usage of this product.
-This product is provided for ethical application and usage only._
+_The **Bumblebee Authors** will assume no liability or responsibility, either legally or ethically, for any particular usage of this product.  **This product is provided for ethical application and usage only**._

 # Bumblebee Project Summary
 ## What Is Bumblebee